What exactly is congestion?

-Several features make the Fridababy 3-in-1 Humidifier one of the best humidifiers for your small to the medium-sized bedroom.
+Several features make the Fridababy 3-in-1 Humidifier one of the best humidifiers for your medium-sized bedroom.

 First, it performs its primary function of increasing moisture in the air well.
 The nozzle is quite effective in diffusing the moisture evenly.
 This creates a comfortable indoor environment immediately after you switch on the humidifier.

 Second, it has an inbuilt diffuser.
 One can use the diffuser for aromatherapy or simply scenting the air in the room.
 You can add any of the essential oils that contain menthol or any other substance to relieve the common cold or flu symptoms.

 Alternatively, you can add nice-smelling essential oils to create the desired mood and ambiance in your bedroom.

 Third, it has a very low noise level in addition to the night light mode.
 At night, the humidifier emits a soft light that is soothing to children.
 Also, the low humming sound that the humidifier produces at night can act as white noise to help you sleep soundly.